isbeorn/nina.plugin.polaralignment/PolarAlignment/FAQ.md

 ## Does it account for refraction?

+There is an option to enable this in the plugin page and it is currently under test.
-No, not explicitly.
-You might get small differences with different locations in the sky.
-A *perfect* polar alignment is inherently difficult, due to constant changing atmosphere conditions, but the procedure will give you a good alignment.
+Keep in mind however that a *perfect* polar alignment is inherently difficult, due to constant changing atmosphere conditions, but the procedure will give you a good alignment with and without refraction corrections.

 ## How does the procedure work?